This article is intended to help Walliance users understand their earnings taxation guidelines.

 2. Collection of gains from realization/disinvestment of the investment in the offering company

-In relation to the above-stated tax situation, the nature and nationality of the investor also determines the applicable tax regime.
+In relation to the above-stated tax situation, the nature and nationality of the investor also determine the applicable tax regime.

 With regard, in fact, to the investor, the sale of equity investments for consideration creates either a "capital gain" (for non-entrepreneurial entities) or "capital gains/losses" (in the case of equity investments held under a business regime).